sauln/UROP-MRI/README.md

 ##Implementation Details
 Most of the project is written in Python.

+ * All landmark based techniques are in the python directory
+ * Parameterization methods are handled by c++ in the cppp directory
  * General and Ordinary Procrustes Methods are handled by Procupy.
- * R is responsible for the Hotelling T2 testing (still in development)